Hydropower: Disadvantages and limitations

+Dams and reservoirs can have major negative impacts on river ecosystems such as preventing some animals from traveling upstream, cooling and de-oxygenating of water released downstream, and loss of nutrients due to settling of particulates.
+River sediment builds river deltas and dams prevent them from restoring what is lost from erosion.
+Furthermore, studies found that the construction of dams and reservoirs can result in habitat loss for some aquatic species.
 Large and deep dam and reservoir plants cover large areas of land which causes greenhouse gas emissions from underwater rotting vegetation.
 Furthermore, although at lower levels than other renewable energy sources, it was found that hydropower produces methane (CH_{4}) equivalent to almost a billion tonnes of CO_{2} greenhouse gas a year.
 This occurs when organic matters accumulate at the bottom of the reservoir because of the deoxygenation of water which triggers anaerobic digestion.

 People who live near a hydro plant site are displaced during construction or when reservoir banks become unstable.
-Another potential disadvantage is cultural or religious sites may block construction.
+Another potential disadvantage is that cultural or religious sites may block construction.
 (Note: See the World Commission on Dams (WCD) for international standards on the development of large dams.)

 Applications

 A shishi-odoshi powered by falling water breaks the quietness of a Japanese garden with the sound of a bamboo rocker arm hitting a rock.

 Mechanical power

 Compressed air

 A plentiful head of water can be made to generate compressed air directly without moving parts.
 In these designs, a falling column of water is deliberately mixed with air bubbles generated through turbulence or a venturi pressure reducer at the high-level intake.
 This allows it to fall down a shaft into a subterranean, high-roofed chamber where the now-compressed air separates from the water and becomes trapped.
 The height of the falling water column maintains compression of the air in the top of the chamber, while an outlet, submerged below the water level in the chamber allows water to flow back to the surface at a lower level than the intake.
 A separate outlet in the roof of the chamber supplies the compressed air.
 A facility on this principle was built on the Montreal River at Ragged Shutes near Cobalt, Ontario, in 1910 and supplied 5,000 horsepower to nearby mines.